 33. Brenda de Banzie

 Actress | Hobson's Choice

-The daughter of a musical conductor, fair-haired, slightly plump Brenda de Banzie appeared in just a handful of films.
-As the result of two outstanding performances, she became an unexpected star when well into her middle age.
-Brenda first came to public notice as a sixteen year old chorine on the ...
+The daughter of a musical conductor, fair-haired, matronly Brenda de Banzie appeared in just a handful of films.
+As the result of two outstanding performances she became an unexpected star when well into her middle age.
+Brenda first came to public notice as a sixteen year old chorine on the London ...

 34. Judi Dench

 Dame Judi Dench was born Judith Olivia Dench in York, England, to Eleanora Olive (Jones), who was from Dublin, Ireland, and Reginald Arthur Dench, a doctor from Dorset, England.
 She attended Mount School in York, and studied at the Central School of Speech and Drama.
 She has performed with the ...

 35. Diana Dors

 Actress | The Long Haul

 Diana Dors was born Diana Mary Fluck on October 23, 1931 in Swindon, Wiltshire, England.
 She and her mother both nearly died from the traumatic birth.
 Because of the trauma, her mother lavished on Diana anything and everything she wanted--clothes, toys and dance lessons were the order of the day. ...